 The Solution: Create a runner’s log book as only NIKE would and tempt them to test the online version as well.
 Serious runners use log books daily.
 The opportunity was that most were not designed with runners in mind.
-We set out to create a custom branded, truly functional book that twas unlike any they had used before.
+I set out to create a custom branded, truly functional book that twas unlike any they had used before.

 Connecting with NIKE’s Roots: A simple cover with one word “RUN” embossed with the waffle pattern of their original shoes.
 Feature co-founder Bill Bowerman, fill the book with the heros of the early days of Nike: Bill Bowman, Steve Prefontaine, etc. as well as a cameo of Phil Knight.
 Interspersed throughout the book were highlights of previously unknown details from the hero’s past: high school bests for each runner.
 [Prefontaine’s High School record of 4:06 is pretty impressive, especially considering he reached it in 1969].